-- Produce leads for Thomson Reuters’ product, ONESOURCE
+- Produce leads for Thomson Reuters’s product, ONESOURCE

 - Position Thomson Reuters as a trusted adviser and thought leader among target corporate accounts in Australia

-As part of an international effort to tackle international tax avoidance, regulatory changes were made in Australia that required multinational corporations to provide rigorous reporting and complex documentation.
-The looming deadline and heavy penalties of hundreds of thousands of dollars for each late or non-compliant statement meant that this Base Erosion and Profit Sharing (BEPS) regulation was a certified big deal for the finance industry — and an opportunity for Thomson Reuters.
+In 2018, Australia regulatory changes required multinational corporations to provide rigorous reporting.
+The looming deadline and heavy penalties for each late or non-compliant statement meant that this base erosion and profit sharing (BEPS) regulation was a certified big deal for the finance industry — and an opportunity for Thomson Reuters.

-Thomson Reuters’ financial software ONESOURCE has a number of modules and solutions to help multinational businesses to easily and accurately complete their financial reporting in accordance with BEPS’s country-by-country rules and regulations.
-It offers guidance to the complicated and still-changing processes of compliance with international tax agreements.
+Fortunately, Thomson Reuters’s financial software ONESOURCE has a number of solutions to help multinational businesses to easily complete their financial reporting in accordance with BEPS’s country-by-country rules and regulations.